 The health and prosperity of the Agricultural System is integral to maintaining and strengthening the rural Burlington community.
-The economic viability of farming is central to the future of the rural community.
+The economic viability of farming is central to the future of rural Burlington.
 The stewardship activities of farmers protect the Agricultural Land Base while providing important environmental benefits, protecting natural heritage and water resources.